The holidays are coming up as fast as a V8 sports car speeding on a super-highway.

 And for families living in the midst of the challenges of the family systems illness of substance use disorder, this time of year makes for complicated, sometimes even heartbreaking scenarios.

-Throw in for good measure the fact that we must negotiate the rough terrain posed by the Covid-19 virus sweeping the country.
+Throw in for good measure the fact that we must negotiate the rough terrain posed by the Covid-19 virus.

 And it feels like: Buckle up it’s the holidays.